 I discovered Tres Leches cake years ago when I worked at a local mom and pop bakery.
-It was about 6 months before I found out I was Celiac and I indulged on their baked goods daily.
+It was about 6 months before I found out I was Celiac, and I indulged in their baked goods daily.

 I got in the habit of buying one of the sample cakes to bring home once a week.
-Once I found the Tres Leches Cake it was hard to try any of the others.
-I loved the creaminess and how lush is tastes.
-It was always the best bite to get the soaked cake with a dollup of whipped cream frosting and piece of a mandrine orange.
-The orange was the best pop of flavor paired with all that creaminess.
+Once I found the Tres Leches Cake, it was hard to try any of the others.
+I loved the creaminess and how lush it tastes.
+It was always the best bite to get the soaked cake with a dollop of whipped cream frosting and a piece of mandarin orange.
+The orange was the best pop of flavor paired with all that creaminess!

 Hands down my favorite cake EVER.

-The bakery life was not ment to be mine.
-My Celiac diagnosis was probably spurred on by all the gluten I consumed one a daily basis while working there.
+Unfortunately, the bakery life was not meant to be mine.
+My Celiac diagnosis was probably spurred on by all the gluten I consumed on a daily basis while working there.
 I would take enough bathroom breaks during my shifts that my coworkers had a standing joke that I was pregnant and just not telling anyone.

-Leaving the bakery job was hard and I crushed, I had learned so much and loved the job.
-I just hadn’t realized it was slowly killing me and that I needed to heal.
+Leaving the bakery job was hard, and I crushed it, I had learned so much and loved the job.
+I just hadn't realized it was slowly killing me and that I needed to heal.

-At the bakery they added canned mandarin oranges and canned pineapple to the top, but I like to swap out the pineapple for maraschino cherries.
-Maraschino cherries are a weakness of mine and Mr Everything isn’t a fan of pineapple, so it’s a win-win solution.
-You can top the cake with whatever fruit you desire or even omit the fruit intirely.
+At the bakery, they added canned mandarin oranges and canned pineapple to the top, but I like to swap out the pineapple for maraschino cherries.
+Maraschino cherries are a weakness of mine and Mr. Everything isn't a fan of pineapple, so it's a win-win solution.
+You can top the cake with whatever fruit you desire, or even omit the fruit entirely.
 Your choice.

-People often think I’ve slaved away in the kitchen to make this cake.
-Little do they know it’s super easy and perfect for get togethers and holidays.
-It is always a crowd pleaser and sadly, unless I’ve hidden some, I never have any leftovers.Print
+People often think I've slaved away in the kitchen to make this cake.
+Little do they know it's a super easy gluten free cake and is perfect for get-togethers and holidays.
+It is always a crowd-pleaser and sadly unless I've hidden some, I never have any leftovers!

 Gluten Free Tres Leches Cake